manjurul-karim/L2A2/README.md

 | 3        | 2         | 900    | 2025-05-25 |
 | 4        | 3         | 3000   | 2025-05-22 |

-Here order_id is the primary key and person_id is the foreign key for the order table. we can connect person table and order table using person_id.
+Here order_id is the primary key and person_id is the foreign key for the order table. we can connect person table and order table using person_id and we can calculate any person expense amount/

 </p>

-# 4️⃣.What is the difference between the VARCHAR and CHAR data types?
+# 3️⃣.What is the difference between the VARCHAR and CHAR data types?

 <p> we can use both  VARCHAR and CHAR when input string but its has different use case.